esper-io/dev-docs/docs/home/console.md

 ![API](./assets/NewConsole/AuthAccessToken.png)

-You will need your API key and Enterprise ID to access our [CLI platform] as well as to use the [SDK/API] in your development and management systems.
+You will need your API key and Enterprise ID to access our [CLI platform](https://github.com/esper-io/esper-cli) as well as to use the [SDK/API](https://api.esper.io/) in your development and management systems.

-You can find additional information about this process by clicking on [Developer Hub] and [API Documentation].
+You can find additional information about this process by clicking on [Developer Hub](https://docs.esper.io/) and [API Documentation](http://api.esper.io/).

 :::tip
 An API key is tied to the user account used to create the key.
 If you delete a user via User management, then any API keys associated with that user will also be deleted and will be immediately invalidated for API, SDK, and CLI use.
 To avoid the situation where API keys are unintendedly deleted when a user account is deleted, a best practice is to create a specific user account just for API key management.
 The Enterprise ID is specific to your endpoint and does not change.